Andowna9/llm-zoomcamp/0a-agents/notes.md

 ## Function Calling

 Maintaining custom prompts that define agent actions and response logic is quite cumbersome.
-That is why *function calling* frameworks exist.
+That is why *function calling* is an API offered by LLM providers.

 - Check https://console.groq.com/docs/tool-us